chef-boneyard/chef-rfc/new/community_guidelines.md

 * Decisions that you make will often affect others in the community.
 * Disagreements happen, but should not be an excuse for poor behavior and bad manners.
 When disagreements do happen, let’s work together to solve them effectively and in a way that ensures that everyone understands what the disagreement was.
 * People may not understand jokes, sarcasm, and oblique references in the same way that you do.
 So remember that and be kind to the other members of the community.
-* Sexist, racist, or exclusionary comments are not welcome in the community.
+* Sexist, racist, and other prejudicial or exclusionary comments are not welcome in the community.

+#### Unacceptable Behavior

-Harassment includes offensive verbal or written comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images, deliberate intimidation, stalking, persistent following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment comes in many forms, including but not limited to: offensive verbal or written comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, and sexual images.

+As a community that often meets at public spaces, harassment also includes: stalking, persistent following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
-Individuals asked to stop any harassing behavior are expected to comply immediately.
-Further unacceptable behavior will result in escalating sanctions.

-The strength of the community comes from all of the people in it, their wide range of backgrounds, and the unique contributions everyone makes.
-Let’s keep working together, learning from our mistakes, and making this community as awesome as it can be.
+Any physical violence or intimidation, threatened or acted on, is a serious offense.

 #### Procedure for Incident Handling